People sometimes think time management is the same as being productive or busy.

 Do you waste a lot of time looking for old files or important emails you received last week on your computer?

 Organize a file management system so you won’t have to waste time going through your clutter.
 Organize yourself to the point where you can quickly find exactly what you need.

-Related Post: How to Make Good Habits Stick
+Related Post: How To Make Good Habits Stick: 11 Secrets From Research

 22. Remember the 4 D’s: Delete, Delay, Diminish, and Delegate